Frequently Asked QuestionsUpdated Friday March 9, 2018 by SJA Basketball League.

 Q: Who can play in the league?

 A: Players who are between 7 and 17 and complete the registration process (fill out the forms, provide birth certificate, and pay the fee) are eligible to play.
-(18 after August 31.
-If you turn 18 prior to this you are not eligible).
+If you turn 18 prior to August 31, 2018 - you are not eligible).
 Anyone with a willingness to learn, play and have fun with the game of basketball.

 Q: When does the season start?

 A: Practices run through the month of June and are scheduled by individual coaches based on their availability.
-The season begins after the 10th of July and runs till near the end of August.
+The season begins the 9th of July and runs till near the end of August.
 Teams play 10 games during this time.

 Q: When will my childs games be?

-A: Typically, the Junior A teams play at 5:30 or 6:00 PM, Junior B at 6:30 or 7:00 PM, Intermediate at 7:30 PM or 8:30 PM, and Seniors at 7:30 PM or 8:30 PM.
+A: Typically, the Junior and Junior A teams play at 5:30 or 6:00 PM, Junior B at 6:30 or 7:00 PM, Intermediate at 7:30 PM or 8:30 PM, and Seniors at 7:30 PM or 8:30 PM.
 Boys play Monday or Wednesday, Girls on Tuesday, or Thursday.
 We reserve the right to adjust this during the season to accomodate rainouts, etc. So it is possible for the schedule to alter.
 This is the general framework of the schedule.
+Boys and girls schedules may cross over to their off days if there are a large number of teams playing.

 Q: What's the rule on playing time?